rlucas585/ft_containers/README.md

 1. Visit https://cmake.org/download/ and download the latest binaries.
 2. Run `tar xzvf cmake-<version>.tar.gz` with your CMake version.
+3. `cd cmake-<version>` to change directory to the CMake source directory.
-3. Following the instructions in CMake's README, run `./bootstrap && make && sudo make install` to install CMake from source.
+4. Following the instructions in CMake's README, run `./bootstrap && make && sudo make install` to install CMake from source.
-4. Check `cmake --version` to confirm successful installation.
+5. Check `cmake --version` to confirm successful installation.

 ### Installation